• Home

 Barnwell District, South Carolina

-In which the licensee, William Robertson Jr., swears to not "sell give exchange barter" liquor to any slaves.
+In which the licensee, William Robertson Jr., swears to not "sell give exchange barter" liquor to any enslaved persons.
 Signed by C.A.
 Scott.

 Warrant for arrest.
-Charge: assault and battery on Julia, a slave.
+Charge: assault and battery on Julia, an enslaved woman.
 1841, Washington County, Tennessee.

 Justice of the Peace, Washington County, Tennessee